Pavement Accident Claims

 How frequently must councils inspect pavements for relevant defects?

 Rather unhelpfully, the answer is, ‘it depends’.
 The busier the pavement, the more often it must be checked by local authority inspectors.
-The council must repair defects reported to it within a reasonable period.
-What counts as a ‘reasonable period’ to inspect a pavement depends on several facts, including:
+The council must repair defects reported to it within a reasonable timeframe.
+What counts as a ‘reasonable timeframe’ to inspect a pavement depends on several facts, including:

-3. If the local authority could not reasonably be expected to repair that part of the pavement before the accident, whether the council put adequate warning signs around the defect.
+- If the local authority could not reasonably be expected to repair that part of the pavement before the accident, whether the council had put adequate warning signs around the defect

 There is no hard and fast rule about how long the council has to repair a defect.
 This applies whether the fault was discovered by a local authority inspector or reported by a member of the public.